A 18-meter-tall, moving Gundam has been constructed at in Yokohama. The full-scale robot weights 25 tons and can perform a variety of moves.

 A Gundam Brought to Life for the First Time Ever

 A life-size version of Gundam model RX-78F00 has at last been revealed to the media.
 The moving behemoth stands at 18 meters tall and is the centerpiece to the recently created Gundam Factory Yokohama.
 RX-78F00 features 18 flexible joints in its hands alone.
-The rest of its body has 24 moving joints which enable it to perform unlike any Gundam replica that has come before it.
-The RX-78F00 showed off a variety of moves during its performance including walking, kneeling, and even jumping.
+The rest of its body has 24 moving joints, which enable it to perform, unlike any Gundam replica that has come before it.
+The RX-78F00 showed off various moves during its performance, including walking, kneeling, and even jumping.
 This giant robot can not only move like its fictional counterpart but also is covered in immaculate detail from its head down to its feet.

 Like previous Gundam models before it, the RX-78F00 in Yokohama also features light-up features on its body such as glowing eyes that can change colors and various accompanying sound effects to match the Gundam’s actions.
 Each of its finger joints can be moved individually and its head can be turned side-to-side and up and down.
 Gundam Factory Yokohama will be open to the public from December 18, but a pre-launch event was held earlier for the press.
 The Gundam’s move sets come opening day may differ from the ones shown during the pre-launch event.

 Meet One of the Creators Behind Japan’s Giant Gundams